 Liu, M., Guo, J., Hui, C. Y., & Zehnder, A. T. (2019).
 Application of Digital Image Correlation (DIC) to the Measurement of Strain Concentration of a PVA Dual-Crosslink Hydrogel Under Large Deformation.
 Experimental Mechanics

 Liu, M., Guo, J., Hui, C. Y., & Zehnder, A. (2019).
-Crack Propagation in a PVA Dual-Crosslink Hydrogel: Crack Tip Fields Measured using Digital Image Correlation, submitted to Mechanics of Materials
+Crack Propagation in a PVA Dual-Crosslink Hydrogel: Crack Tip Fields Measured using Digital Image Correlation, Mechanics of Materials

 Fracture mechanics of the material